UCMJ Article 134

 The Manual for Courts-Martial states any service member may be subject to prosecution if they have a duty for the care of a child under the age of 16 years and who, through design or negligence, endanger the child’s mental health, physical health, safety, or welfare.

-• the accused had a duty for the care of a certain child;
+• the accused had a duty for the care of a particular child;

 • the child was under the age of 16 years; and